 An easy and delicious recipe for Spaghetti Bolognese which your family and friends will love.
 In Switzerland, the Pasta Plausch is a favourite menu item for many.
 In my last job, Thursdays in the canteen was (and still is) known simply as Pasta Plausch, a day where the lunchtime menu would feature a large pasta buffet to the delight of the employees.
-On offer were usually a few different types of pasta with a selection of sauces including bolognese, carbonara, Napolitana and pesto.
+On offer were usually a few different types of pasta with

 A delicious recipe for Pearl Barley Soup, or Gerstensuppe.
 A trip to the Swiss mountains usually guarantees good, hearty, winter fare.
 After a day of heavy duty winter sports, the body is likely to crave something substantial, something loaded with calories.
 On a recent weekend away in the picturesque Swiss village of Kandersteg, my husband and I found it difficult to hold back when it came to mealtimes, despite the fact that neither of us had engaged in any strenuous outdoor activity

 A little while back, I had posted quite a few reviews on recipes from Rachel Khoo’s delightful French cookbook, The Little Paris Kitchen.
 For a short time, it looked like I was cooking my way through the book, and indeed I was – just a lot of the recipes haven’t made it to my blog for various reasons.
 Having been distracted by some events in recent months, I’m hoping to do a little